 Depending on how institutions and the public interact, the paradigm shift could be disruptive and revolutionary, fostering greater extremes of boom and bust, aggravating income inequality and creating more political divisiveness.
 Or, the shift could be constructive and evolutionary — with transparency, full disclosure and objective standards for all stakeholders.
 This latter aspect is where Weiss Ratings proposes to make a contribution.

-Now, Weiss Ratings is applying these strengths to cryptocurrencies.
-In addition, to adapt its model-building know-how to cryptocurrencies, Weiss Ratings has built a global team of analysts that specialize in the cryptocurrency ecosystem and blockchain, or more broadly speaking, Distributed Ledger Technology (DLT).
+Beginning in January 2018, Weiss Ratings has applied these strengths to cryptocurrencies.
+In addition, to adapt its model-building know-how to cryptocurrencies, Weiss Ratings has built a global team of analysts that specialize in the cryptocurrency ecosystems and blockchain, or more broadly speaking, Distributed Ledger Technology (DLT).

 The end result is letter grade for each cryptocurrency that’s ultimately designed for all stakeholders in the cryptocurrency space, beginning with individual investors who are new to cryptocurrencies but willing to take the obvious risks.

 For these investors, the Weiss Crypto Ratings provide unbiased guidance free of any conflicts of interest.
-They are designed to help lead investors to the potentially rich rewards in cryptocurrencies with lower-than-average downside risk, sustainable technology, and solid adoption by users.
+They are designed to help lead investors to identify the cryptocurrencies with the best chances of surviving and succeeding in the long term.

 Looking ahead, the Weiss Crypto Ratings should also become a vital selection tool for consumers holding cryptocurrencies to buy goods and services, for merchants accepting payment in cryptocurrencies, and for projects seeking to raise money via cryptocurrencies.